 It’s the least formal knitwear option we’ll discuss today, so do make sure that it’s accepted at your office.
 If in doubt, wear a cardigan with a tie to create a more respectable look.

 For office wear, you’ll want your cardigan to fit quite snugly rather than hang loosely around you.
 It should extend to your waistline, or just below, and ideally, it’ll button up to about halfway up your chest.
 Much like the V-neck, it’ll reveal three or four inches of tie, and showcase your shirt nicely.

 1. White Dress Shirt & Dark Blue Knitwear

 Conservative and liberal in equal measure.
 Pairing neutral colours looks smart and neat.
 If you’re a tie wearer, make it black or charcoal grey to help bridge the other colours.
 For the bottom half, grey or black trousers will look great.

 If you’re looking to add more colour and adventure, light khaki or powder blue chinos will also look fantastic.

 2. White Dress Shirt, Black Knitwear & Khaki Chinos

-If you’re going to wear black and white, it’s often best to lighten the clash with a mid range colour elsewhere.
+If you’re going to wear black and white, it’s often best to lighten the clash with a mid-range colour elsewhere.
 Hence, we’d recommend a light to medium shade of khaki chinos here.
 Anything from cream to light brown will look great here.
 This look is best worn without a tie, but if needs must, a dark grey one will look great.
-If a black tie is what you fancy however, you can offset the black by wearing a medium to dark grey jacket.
+However, if a black tie is what you fancy, you can offset the black by wearing a medium to dark grey jacket.

 3. Light Blue Striped Formal Shirt, Navy Knitwear & Black Trousers